 }

 Sourcebot collects anonymous usage data by default.
-No sensitive data is collected, but if you'd like to disable this, set the SOURCEBOT_TELEMETRY_DISABLED
+If you wish to disable telemetry, set the environment variable SOURCEBOT_TELEMETRY_DISABLED

 :